Securities Exempt from Registration under the Securities Act of 1933

 - The issuer has complied with the periodic reporting requirements of the Securities Exchange Act of 1934.

-- If the quantity of the stock exceeds 500 shares or $10,000 in value, then he must also file a Form 144, Notice of Proposed Sale, with the SEC with the details of the sale and compliance with Rule 144.
-The sale must take place within a 90-day period; otherwise another Form 144 must be filed that will cover another 90 days.
+- If the quantity of the stock exceeds 500 shares or $10,000 in value, then Form 144, Notice of Proposed Sale must be filed with the SEC with the details of the sale and compliance with Rule 144.
+The sale must take place within a 90-day period; otherwise another Form 144 must be filed to cover another 90 days.

 - The total value of an exchange-traded stock cannot exceed the greater of 1% of the issuer's outstanding stock, or the average weekly volume for the preceding 4 weeks.
 If the stock is only traded over the counter, then the sale cannot exceed 1% of the issuer's outstanding stock.